How to Select the Best Family Medicine Board Review in 2023

 - Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period (when there’s not a global pandemic).
 As a side benefit, you get to focus on studying with little distraction.
 Check out the National Family Medicine Board Review course or the American Academy of Family Physicians (AAFP) Family Medicine Board Review Express® Live Course.

-- Free Open Access to Medical Education, which offers quality content at no cost.
+- Free Open Access to Medical Education, which offers quality content and comprehensive coverage at no cost.
 As a side benefit, you can learn from your home, favorite coffee shop, or the beach on your time.
 Check out Foam4GP, Life in the Fast Lane, or Louisville Lectures for some topics relevant to FM.
 AAFP also has free content for members.

 If you believe you still need a family medicine Qbank, read on.
 If not, you can save time and click to another board review article on the web.